pavanbaswani/text-gnn/README.md

 As attention mechanism has become powerful tool in almost all the sequence based task Dealing with variable sized inputs, focusing on the most relevant parts of the input to make decisions are some benefits of using attention mechanism.
 When an attention mechanism is used to compute a representation of a single sequence is known as self-attention.
 Graph Model Based on Attention Mechanism for Text Classification is also proved helpful as we are getting better accuracy than the LSTM and RNN.

 # Dataset
-NLP Models data donwload link: https://iiitaphyd-my.sharepoint.com/:f:/g/personal/pavan_baswani_research_iiit_ac_in/EhHbL4vdAXpPnpO7RdIx410BuyMr8exZK7uGFlsrE6iJEg?e=dTLoxb
+**NLP Models data donwload link:** https://iiitaphyd-my.sharepoint.com/:f:/g/personal/pavan_baswani_research_iiit_ac_in/EhHbL4vdAXpPnpO7RdIx410BuyMr8exZK7uGFlsrE6iJEg?e=dTLoxb

-GNN Models data download link: https://iiitaphyd-my.sharepoint.com/:f:/g/personal/pavan_baswani_research_iiit_ac_in/Eq5FZEVwNRFDlNhQ0cxXEDkBPpl2hUDfkQj10eRxH6K5IQ?e=S5oGqO
+**GNN Models data download link:** https://iiitaphyd-my.sharepoint.com/:f:/g/personal/pavan_baswani_research_iiit_ac_in/Eq5FZEVwNRFDlNhQ0cxXEDkBPpl2hUDfkQj10eRxH6K5IQ?e=S5oGqO

-The english dataset can be downloaded from this link: https://github.com/yao8839836/text_gcn/tree/master/data
+The english raw dataset can be downloaded from this link: https://github.com/yao8839836/text_gcn/tree/master/data
 1. The 20NG dataset contains 18,846 documents evenly categorized into 20 different categories.
 2. The Ohsumed corpus is from the MEDLINE database, contains 23 disease categories.
 3. R52 and R8 are two subsets of the Reuters 21578 dataset and contains 52, 8 categories respectively.